shorebirdtech/docs/docs/troubleshooting.md

 can fix this problem by either setting `manageAppVersionAndBuildNumber` to false or removing the value from your export options .plist file.

-## I see a `The release artifact contains native changes` warning when running `shorebird patch`, even though I haven't changed Swift/Objective-C/Kotlin/Java code
+## I see a `The release artifact contains native changes` warning when running `shorebird patch`, even though I haven't changed Swift/Objective-C/Kotlin/Java code {#unexpected-native-changes}

 The `shorebird patch` command will print this warning if it detects changes to files in your compiled app that correspond to native code changes (`.dex` files